 On January 1, 2019, the Company adopted ASC 842, Leases ("ASC 842") using the modified retrospective approach as of the effective date of the standard without revising prior periods.
 In addition, the Company elected the package of practical expedients permitted under the transition guidance within the new standard, which among other things, allowed the Company to carry forward its historical lease classification.
 In addition, the Company elected the hindsight practical expedient to determine the lease term for existing leases.
-The Company's election of the hindsight practical expedient results in the extension of the Oregon lease term as it was determined that the first renewal option under this lease is expected to be exercised with a reasonable degree of certainty.
+The Company's election of the hindsight practical expedient resulted in the extension of the Oregon lease term as it was determined that the first renewal option under this lease was expected to be exercised with a reasonable degree of certainty.
+In the second quarter of 2019, the Company exercised the first renewal option under the Oregon lease.

 The Company was required to record an operating lease right-of-use asset and a corresponding operating lease liability, equal to the present value of the lease payments at the adoption date.
 In the determination of future lease payments, the Company has elected to aggregate lease components such as payments for rent, taxes and insurance costs with non-lease components such as maintenance costs and account for these payments as a single lease component.
-The present value of the lease payments is determined using the rate implicit in each lease, if known.
-Unless the rate implicit in the lease is known, the Company uses its incremental borrowing rate.
-The impact of adopting ASC 842 as of January 1, 2019 was an increase to operating lease right-of-use assets of approximately \$2.9 million; an increase to operating lease liabilities of approximately \$3.3 million; and a decrease to deferred rent of approximately \$0.4 million.
+The present value of the lease payments was determined using the Company's incremental borrowing rate.
+The impact of adopting ASC 842 as of January 1, 2019 was the recording of operating lease right-of-use assets of approximately \$2.9 million; the recording of operating lease liabilities of approximately \$3.3 million; and a decrease to deferred rent of approximately \$0.4 million.